janimatic/ofxSample/README.md

 Copying files from https://github.com/AcademySoftwareFoundation/openfx gave me build errors on ofxBinary loadLibrary under windows , that didn't occur with bmd provided files.

-* added crossplatform CMake files (tested on windows / vs2019 x64 only)
+* added crossplatform CMake files (github actions for windows and linux only, I couldn't make the macos 12 workflow to build)

 * use the standard envvar OFX_PLUGIN_PATH to deploy the binary, if defined (but that's not finished, see below)